How To Fight Frizz For Every Hair Type

-While frizzy hair can certainly be a look sported on purpose, it’s also one of the most common hair woes out there.
+While frizzy hair is a look that certainly can be sported on purpose, it’s also one of the most common hair woes out there.
 Whatever your hair type, whatever the season, you can suddenly find yourself with a frizzy layer of unmanageable strands.
 That’s because frizzy hair is caused by one main culprit: dryness.

 Colour treatments, heat and sun damage are just a few of the things that can cause frizz-inducing dryness, no matter your hair type.
-When hair is dry, it absorbs moisture from the air, causing strands to puff up and become frizzy.
-Kirsten Klontz, a Toronto-based hairstylist and brand ambassador for Hot Tools Professional Black Gold Collection, compares frizzy hair to shingles on a house.
+Here’s how it works: When hair is dry, it absorbs moisture from the air, causing strands to puff up and become frizzy.
+Kirsten Klontz, a Toronto-based hairstylist and brand ambassador for Hot Tools Professional Black Gold Series, compares frizzy hair to shingles on a house.
 “When the shingles get worn out or compromised, they start to lift up.
 That’s essentially what happens to the layers of the hair cuticle” she says.

 Frizz happens to everyone, but its effects are different depending on a variety of factors, including hair type, whether or not hair colour has been applied and how it’s styled.
-“Frizz does not affect all hair types in the same way, but it is universally frustrating,” says Justin German, celebrity hairstylist and Pantene consulting stylist.
+“Frizz does not affect all hair types in the same way, but it is universally frustrating,” says Justin German, celebrity hairstylist and co-owner of Bang Salon in Toronto.
 He explains that some hair textures go from smooth to wavy or from wavy to ultra-flat (this often happens to styled hair that’s naturally straight), while others will go from voluminous to flat or the other way around.

 Since tackling frizz requires a different approach depending on your hair type and texture, we asked Klontz and German to dish on how to keep strands smooth and glossy year-round.
-Below, their best tips to banish frizz from your life for good no matter your hair type and a round-up of the products you’ll want to incorporate into your haircare routine ASAP.
+Below, their best tips to banish frizz, plus a round-up of the products you’ll want to incorporate into your haircare routine ASAP.

 How to fight frizz if you have straight hair